Disadvantages of Creating Procedural Audio and Music

 Because it does.
 In the past few decades popular songs, and bands have started using new tools that make the music recording process easier and faster.
 As well as relying more on patterns of what their audience expects from them.
 We also now use the internet to our advantage to download music samples faster, and can create a recording booth in our basement if we feel like it.
 Music has become a very easily spread luxury.

 In 2012 a group of researchers named Joan Serrà, Álvaro Corral, Marián Boguñá, Martín Haro and Josep Ll.
 Arcos analyzed music patterns between the 1950s and 2010s.
 They looked at pitch development, timbre, rhythm, vocal ranges, and other important musical aspects.
-Using the online Million Song Data set they were able to determine several interesting facts about our musical evolution.
-They found that ever since the 1960s, our musical timbre range have started to decline, as well as the use of cord progressions and less traditional music recording techniques.
+Using the online Million Song Dataset they were able to determine several interesting facts about our musical evolution.
+They found that ever since the 1960s, our musical timbre range has started to decline, as well as the use of chord progressions and less traditional music recording techniques.

 However, they also found that music is becoming louder.
 At a rate of one decibel every eight years.
 This increase of decibels is also taking away the dynamic range of music as our ears start to no longer recognize the softer parts of a song.
 Simply because the entire song is just plain loud.